 What causes the nutrient lockout?

 - Your medium’s pH level: Just as with humidity and temperature, cannabis also has a preferred pH level.
 If you’re growing in soil, plants prefer a pH level between 5.5 and 6.5.
 If you’re growing with hydroponics, the ideal pH level is between 6.0 and 6.8.
-If the pH level of the medium is incorrect, it will prevent plants from absorb the nutrients they need, and the leftover nutrients will remain in the medium.
+If the pH level of the medium is incorrect, it will prevent plants from absorbing the nutrients they need, and the leftover nutrients will remain in the medium.

 - Nutrients: Overfeeding also contributes to an imbalance of pH.
 Nutrients are minerals thus the accumulation of leftover nutrients changes the pH level of the medium.
-Make sure you provide the correct PNK formula when feeding based on stage of growth so you don’t overfeed them.
+Make sure you provide the correct PNK formula when feeding based on the stage of growth so you don’t overfeed them.

 How do you fix nutrient lockout?